Looking for support for your finance function? Book a time with an expert.

 Developed by economist Eugene Fama in the 1960s, EMH fundamentally challenges the idea that skilled investors can systematically identify mispriced securities.

-Information Processing: Markets rapidly incorporate new information into asset prices, leaving no systematic opportunities for excess returns.
+Information Processing: Capital markets process new information very quickly into asset prices, eliminating any advantage for extra returns.

 The Core Insight That Changes Everything

-EMH's revolutionary insight isn't that markets are perfect—it's that they're competitive enough to eliminate systematic profit opportunities.
+EMH is not asserting that markets are perfectly efficient—that it never happens—but that markets are competitive enough to eliminate any systematic profit potential.

 The Three Forms of Efficient Market Hypothesis